Mindfulness Based Therapy

 I feel depressed and nothing seems to be working

-How does mindfulness-based cognitive therapy work?
+How does mindfulness based therapy work?

 Mindfulness treatment teaches clients mindfulness techniques including how to react to their thoughts, physical sensations, environment, and relationships using present-moment techniques to reduce negative emotions and overwhelm.
 It can combat dissociation, anxiety, worrying thoughts, stress, and chronic pain.